Genocs/genocs-library-docs/content/en/blazor-template/general/overview.md

 ## Prerequisites

 - Make sure you have the API Running.
-Here is FSH Backend - https://github.com/Genocs/dotnet-webapi-template
+Here is Genocs API Backend - https://github.com/Genocs/dotnet-webapi-template
 - Once Genocs Library's .NET 7 Web API is up and running, run the Blazor WebAssembly Project to consume it's services.

 ## Community